Cyclone Tracy: Reporting

+Governance

 In order to provide the initial emergency response, a committee was created.
 The committee, composed of several high-level public servants and police, stated that, "Darwin had, for the time being, ceased to exist as a city".
-Gough Whitlam, the Australian Prime Minister, was touring Syracuse, Sicily, at the time and flew to Darwin upon hearing of the disaster.
+Gough Whitlam, the Australian prime minister, was on an official trip to Europe at the time and flew to Darwin immediately upon hearing of the disaster.
 Additionally, the Australian government began a mass evacuation by road and air; all of the Defence Force personnel throughout Australia, along with the entire Royal Australian Air Force's fleet of transport planes, were recalled from holiday leave and deployed to evacuate civilians from Darwin as well as to bring essential relief supplies to the area.
 Thirteen RAN ships were used to transport supplies to the area as part of Operation Navy Help Darwin, which is the largest humanitarian or disaster relief operation ever performed by the Royal Australian Navy.

 Health and essential services crisis

 As soon as the worst of the storm had passed, Darwin faced several immediate health crises.
 On Christmas Day, the Darwin Hospital treated well over five hundred patients, with 112 of these being admitted into the hospital, and both of the facility's operating theatres being utilised.
 The first casualties did not arrive till 7 a.m. because of high winds and severe road conditions in and around the Darwin area.
 Operating continued throughout the night and into the early morning.
 Local teams worked without relief until the arrival of a surgical team from Canberra late that day.
 Those who were considered unable to return to work within two weeks were evacuated by air to safer locations.